yr542/ExomePipeline___Quality_Control_QC/README.md

-# Exome Pipeline: Quality_Control (QC)
+# Exome Pipeline: Quality Control (QC)

 This step is optional in the exome pipeline.

-# VCF Quality Control Pipeline

 Quality Control (QC) is performed after the variant filtering step to ensure the integrity and reliability of the variant dataset before downstream analyses.
-The quality control is an optional.

 The overall pipeline consists of multiple steps as outlined below: